zarr-conventions/zarr-conventions-spec/README.md

 Nodes which conform to this specification MUST contain the following fields within their `attributes`:
   - `zarr_conventions_version` - a semver-compatible string indicating the version of _this specification_.
 The current version is `0.1.0`.
-  - `zarr_conventions` - an array of objects, described below.
+  - `zarr_conventions` - an object, described below.

 ### Convention Registration via `zarr_conventions`

 Each convention is uniquely identified by a [UUID](https://www.rfc-editor.org/rfc/rfc9562.html).
 When creating a new convention, the creator MUST use the [UUID4 function](https://www.rfc-editor.org/rfc/rfc9562.html#name-uuid-version-4) to generate a unique identifier for their convention.

-The `zarr_conventions` array contains convention registration objects.
-Each array item MUST be an object containing a single key-value pair where:
-- The key is a UUID string identifying the convention
-- The value is a "convention metadata object" (described below)
+The `zarr_conventions` object contains convention registration metadata.
+Each key MUST be a UUID string identifying a convention, and each value MUST be a "convention metadata object" (described below).

 Once created, the convention's UUID MUST NOT change.
 (Evolution of the convention instead is managed via `version`, described below.)